ronakg/awesome-flickr-gallery-plugin/README.txt

 * Fast and light - uses intelligent caching to load galleries instantly
 * Create multiple galleries with different parameters
 * Select Photos from your Flickr Photostream, a Photoset, a Gallery or a Group
+* 2 Powerful slideshow options with thumbnail slider navigation
 * Fits into a sidebar widget too
 * Insert multiple galleries on same page with independent slideshow and pagination
-* View full size photos very quickly using slideshow and easy navigation
 * Fits automatically according to the width of the theme or you can select the width of the gallery yourself
-* Ability to disable built-in slideshow so that you can use a slide show plugin of your choice
+* Ability to disable built-in slideshow so that you can use a slideshow plugin of your choice
-* Turn on/off photo titles
-* Turn on/off photo descriptions
-* Select background color between White, Black or Transparent based on your theme
 * Intuitive menu pages with easy configuration options and photo previews

 You can see a *live demo* of this plugin on my personal photography page -